insure logo

 Does State Farm homeowners insurance cover roof leaks?

-No. State Farm homeowners insurance typically covers losses caused by water abruptly leaking from a pipe inside the house, a frozen/burst pipe (as long as reasonable care was taken to maintain house heating) and water damage caused by ice dams.
+Yes, if it ‘s caused by a covered peril.
+State Farm homeowners insurance typically covers losses caused by water abruptly leaking from a pipe inside the house, a frozen/burst pipe (as long as reasonable care was taken to maintain house heating) and water damage caused by ice dams.
 For roofs, State Farm typically covers wind and downed trees, hail, fire and lighting.

 Does USAA homeowners insurance cover roof leaks?

-Yes.
+Yes, if it’s caused by a covered peril.
 USAA homeowners insurance policies only cover water damage that’s considered “sudden and accidental,” such as damage caused by burst pipes or accidental leaks, as well as by a fire, storm or roof leak.

 author image